cern-eos/eos/doc/develop.rst

 Troubleshooting:
 ++++++++++++++++++++++++++++++++++

-If you see
+If you see in the log file :code:`/var/log/eos/fstX/xrdlog.fst1`

 .. code-block:: bash

     [QCLIENT - INFO - connectTCP:302] Encountered an error when connecting to <yourmachine>:7777 (IPv4,stream resolved from localhost): Unable to connect (111):Connection refused

-in the log file :code:`/var/log/eos/fstX/xrdlog.fst1` open a firewall for port 7777:
+open a firewall for port 7777:

 .. code-block:: bash

      firewall-cmd --zone=public --add-port=7777/tcp --permanent
      firewall-cmd --reload

+Note: If you are running multiple MGM nodes on separate hosts, you may also need to open the respective ports of all EOS daemons.
+By default they are:

+* quarkDB: 7777
+* mgm: 1094
+* fst: 1095
+* mq: 1097

 EOS namespace configuration